Thinking about your Options?

 A levels are offered at the following local colleges and 6th Forms:

-City of Stoke on Trent 6th Form College – Courses Archive – City of Stoke-on-Trent Sixth Form College
+- City of Stoke on Trent 6th Form College –Β Courses Archive

-Search for Engineering & manufacturing vacancies by postcode Browse apprenticeships before you apply
+Search for ‘Education & Early Years‘ vacancies by postcode Browse apprenticeships before you apply

-Pre-apprenticeships are ideal for learners who want an apprenticeship but may not yet be work ready.
+Pre-apprenticeships are ideal for learners who want an apprenticeship but are not quite work ready.
 Need to improve your maths and English, develop your confidence or gain some relevant work experience?
 If so, a pre-apprenticeship at a local training provider could be right for you.